AdoptOpenJDK/jdk9-jigsaw/session-1-jigsaw-intro/03_MultiModuleCompilation/README.md

     $ ./run.sh

-Check the contents of both these script files (use the `cat` command or a text editor) to see what they are doing and why - interesting instructions and information in there.
+Check the contents of all these script files (use the `cat` command or a text editor) to see what they are doing and why - interesting instructions and information in there.

 See [../01_Greetings/README.md](../01_Greetings/README.md) to learn more about package and module naming conventions and how to avoid confusions between them.